scalatra/scalatra-website/guides/formats/commands.md

 code, and then apply it.

-Scalatra's `FieldDescriptor` trait already exists, but we can use the Pimp My Library technique to add in our new validation code.
+Scalatra's `FieldDescriptor` trait already exists, but we can use the extension method technique to add in our new validation code.

 Let's add to our abstract `TodosCommand` class: